Spomky-Labs/otphp/UPGRADE.md

 In the two-factor provider interface `Scheb\TwoFactorBundle\Security\TwoFactor\Provider\TwoFactorProviderInterface`, the method `requestAuthenticationCode()` has been removed and replaced by `validateAuthenticationCode()`.
 Please update custom two-factor providers.

+### Trusted computer feature

+The trusted computer feature no longer requires you to store trusted tokens.
+Instead, it is using JWT to store on a signed cookie on the authenticated device.

+`Scheb\TwoFactorBundle\Security\TwoFactor\Trusted\TrustedComputerManagerInterface` has new method signatures.
+If you want to use your own TrustedComputerManager, provide a service implementing the interface and configure the service name in `scheb_two_factor.trusted_computer.manager`.

+`Scheb\TwoFactorBundle\Model\TrustedComputerInterface` is no longer required to be implemented in the user entity.
+The new interface asks you to return a version number for the trusted token.
+This version number can be increased to invalidate all of the users trusted devices.
+If you don't implement the interface, the bundle will use version `0` for all trusted tokens.

+Configuration option `scheb_two_factor.trusted_computer.cookie_lifetime` has been renamed to `scheb_two_factor.trusted_computer.lifetime`.

 ## 1.x to 2.x